edgelesssys/constellation/docs/docs/workflows/trusted-launch.md

 Azure currently doesn't support [community galleries for trusted launch VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/share-gallery-community).
 Thus, you need to manually import the Constellation node image into your cloud subscription.

-The latest image is available at [https://public-edgeless-constellation.s3.us-east-2.amazonaws.com/azure_image_exports/2.0.0](https://public-edgeless-constellation.s3.us-east-2.amazonaws.com/azure_image_exports/2.0.0).
-Simply adjust the last three digits to download a different version.
+The latest image is available at <https://cdn.confidential.cloud/constellation/images/azure/trusted-launch/v2.2.0/constellation.img>.
+Simply adjust the version number to download a newer version.

 After you've downloaded the image, create a resource group `constellation-images` in your Azure subscription and import the image.
 You can use a script to do this: